swiss/e-collecting-hackathon-team2/README.md

-# E-Collecting Hackathon – Team Title
+# E-Collecting Hackathon – 2 E-Collecting vom bestehenden Stimmregister aus gedacht

 *Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the **10** topics outlined in the guidelines **(add link to updated version)**.
 Your prototype can be conceptual, clickable, and/or technical.
 Either way, you should clearly present the interactions and data flows between actors, software, and infrastructure components over time, as well as the user experience of these actors.*